castro-gzlz/TESS-cont/README.md

 ![example2](https://github.com/user-attachments/assets/7ca10bde-3f7f-4881-a10a-37195dfd3944)

 This star was found to have a planet candidate, TOI-4479.01, with a transit depth of 3471 ppm (parts per million) according to [ExoFOP](https://exofop.ipac.caltech.edu/tess/target.php?id=126606859), which was later confirmed to be a planet by [Esparza-Borges et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022A%26A...666A..10E/abstract) with follow-up observations.
-We here used the *TESS-cont* **DILUTION** feature to know whether we can discard the nearby contaminant sources as being the origin of the signal found based on the TESS photometry alone.
+We here use the *TESS-cont* **DILUTION** feature to know whether we can discard the nearby contaminant sources as being the origin of the signal found based on the TESS photometry alone.

 **TBC**